Number of Glasgow low emission zone fines doubles

 - Published

-Nearly 6,000 penalty fines were issued in July for breaches of Glasgow's low emission zone (LEZ), new figures show.
+Nearly 6,000 penalty fines were issued in July for breaches of Glasgow's low emission zone (Lez), new figures show.

 The figure is twice the number issued in June, the first month the scheme to tackle air pollution in the city centre was operating.